firasel/travel-riders/README.md

 # [Live View](https://travel-riders-firasel.web.app/)
 ## Features
 - You can see all the ride option.
-- Specific Account create system.
+- New Account create system.
 - log in system.
 - log out system.
+- sign in with Google.
+- sign in with facebook.
+- loading spinner.
+- See Google Map.

+## Using Technology
-- private Route system.
+- private Route system
+- React Router
+- React route parameter
+- react hook form
+- context api
 - Using google map api.

 #### I Receiving fake data from mock.io